Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 Tight domain aids detection, fixes.
 Known data, rules, outcomes. |

 Edge cases explode across workflows.
-Hard to predict or define correct. |
+Hard to predict or define correctly. |

 |